 Don't procrastinate when buying flights for the holidays.
-By booking in advance, you'll usually get lower fares, the most flexible flight schedules, and the best seat selection.
-You don't want to end up getting stuck with an expensive middle seat on the flight that arrives at two in the morning (and neither does the person picking you up).
+By booking in advance, you'll usually get lower fares, the most flexible flight schedules, and, possibly, better seat selection.
+You don't want to end up getting stuck with an expensive middle seat on the flight that arrives at 2:00 a.m. (and neither does the person picking you up).

-If you don't have anything else you have to do, get to the airport early.
-Very early.
-Don't let traffic on the streets (or within the airport) keep you from missing your flight.
-Try to get to the airport at least two hours early for a domestic flight and three hours early for an international flight.
-However, there's no harm in getting there even earlier!
+Get to the airport as early as you can — at least two hours early for a domestic flight and three hours early for an international flight.
+However, there's no harm in getting there even earlier, especially given the unpredictability many travellers faced in 2022.
 There are plenty of ways to entertain yourself at the airport.
-Buy a coffee, read a book, and be pleased that you won't be missing your plane.
+Buy a coffee, read a book, and rest assured that you won't miss your plane.

 With the convenience of online check-in, there's no reason to wait until you get to the airport to get your boarding pass.
 If there are any problems with your reservation, it's much better to find out 24 hours in advance rather than two hours before the flight.
 Plus, checking in ahead of time might get you a better seat on some airlines.